MathyouMB/website/src/content/articles/2024/is-leetcode-worth-it.md

 A recent trend in hiring is that some companies are shifting away from straightforward algorithm-based questions because AI tools have made it way easier to cheat or easily solve these questions.

 To counter this, companies are designing coding problems that are intentionally challenging for AI to tackle.
-For example, some use overly complex or “wordy” prompts to confuse AI, while others require strong visual problem-solving skills—an area where AI still falls short.
+For example, some use overly complex or “wordy” prompts to confuse AI, while others require strong visual problem-solving skills (an area where AI still falls short).

 ---